Yakiniku vs. Yakitori vs. Teppanyaki: Japanese Grills

 While diners usually grill ingredients on the gridiron in restaurants, when we have Yakiniku at home, we tend to use an iron plate Teppan (鉄板).

 What is Yakitori (焼き鳥)?

-What is more, in Japan, Yakitori can also be enjoyed at summer festivals where you can see some “Yatai (屋台)” street food stalls preparing and cooking the chicken skewers.
+Further, you can also enjoy Yakitori at summer festivals, where you can see Yatai (屋台) street food stalls preparing and cooking the chicken skewers in front of you.

 Lastly, let me explain how Yakiniku and Teppanyaki differ.

 The dish name, Teppanyaki (鉄板焼き) is a Japanese compound word composed of Teppan (鉄板), meaning iron plate, and Yaki (焼き), a suffix for grilling.